AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 Because $x_{\mathrm{adv}}$ is one candidate in the maximization,
 $L_{\mathrm{attack}}$ is a lower bound on the exact worst-case loss.

-A sound bound-propagation method takes the opposite direction.
-Suppose it proves
+A sound bound-propagation method covers the whole region.
+Suppose it returns a sound lower bound

 $$
 \underline m_\theta\leq\min_{x'\in S}m_\theta(x').